 Sensitivity assessment.
 The impact of surface abrasion will depend on the footprint, duration and magnitude of the pressure.
 High levels of abrasion from scouring by mobile cobbles and pebbles is an important structuring factor in this biotope (Connor et al., 2004) but the persistence of the assemblage may depend on rapid recovery rather than high resistance (Gorzula, 1977).
-The evidence for the effects of severe scour and trawling on Balanus crenatus and Spirobranchus triqueter, suggest that resistance, to a single abrasion event is 'Low' and recovery is 'High'.
-Sensitivity is assessed as 'Low', based upon the information for these species and the characterizing Coralline spp.
+The evidence for the effects of severe scour and trawling on Balanus crenatus and Spirobranchus triqueter, suggest that resistance, to a single abrasion event, is 'Low' but resilience is 'High' so that sensitivity is assessed as 'Low', based upon the information for these species and the characterizing Coralline spp.